 Standard input values are based on the best available measured or industry data, including metered data, measured data from other state evaluations (applied prospectively), field data, and standards from industry associations.
 The standard values for most commercial and industrial measures are supported by end-use metering for key parameters for a sample of facilities and circuits.

 For the standard input assumptions for which metered or measured data were not available, the input values (e.g., delta watts, delta efficiency, equipment capacity, operating hours, coincidence factors) were assumed based on best available industry data or standards.
-These input values were based on a review of literature from various industry organizations, equipment manufacturers and suppliers.
+These input values were based on a review of literature from various industry organizations, equipment manufacturers, and suppliers.

 Baseline Estimates